tenzir/tenzir/docs/docs/setup-vast/tune.md

 VAST groups table slices with the same schema in a *partition*.
 When building a partition, the parameter `max-partition-size` sets an upper bound on the number of records in a partition, across all table slices.
+The parameter `active-partition-timeout` provides a time-based upper bound: once reached, VAST considers the partition as complete, regardless of the number of records.

 A LRU cache of partitions accelerates queries to recently used partitions.
 The parameter `max-resident-partitions` controls the number of partitions in the LRU